ionutbalutoiu/ironic-hyperv/README.md

     sudo chmod -R 755 /var/www/html/images
     ```

-8. Bootstrap the state-machine:
+9. Bootstrap the state-machine:

     ```
+    juju switch openstack
     juju bootstrap --debug --constraints "mem=1G cpu-cores=1 root-disk=30G"
     ```

-    *NOTE*: `nova-scheduler` should choose the state-machine Hyper-V node as it matches the flavor details.
+    *NOTE*: `nova-scheduler` need to choose the `state-machine` Hyper-V node.
+So the `constraints` must match the `state-machine` flavor details.

-9. `juju-deployer -S -c juju/openstack-hyperv.yaml` - it deploys controller + Hyper-V compute node.
+10. `juju-deployer -S -c juju/openstack-hyperv.yaml` - it deploys controller + Hyper-V compute node.

-10. Once deployment finishes.
+11. Once deployment finishes.
 You need to set a static route on the Win10 Hyper-V compute node in order to provide it connectivity to the LXC containers from the controller node.
 Execute the following in an elevated PowerShell from the Win10 machine.

     ```
     route -p add 10.0.3.0 mask 255.255.255.0 <CONTROLLER_PRIVATE_IP> metric 1
     ```

-11. If everything went well, your OpenStack deployment on Hyper-V machines using Ironic is done.
+12. If everything went well, your OpenStack deployment on `Hyper-V` machines using Ironic is done.